3 steps to improve employee engagement and reduce attrition in your contact centre

 From the outset, it’s important that potential new recruits understand clearly what your company stands for, and that they have a clear line of sight to the way their role impacts the customer experience.
 Setting and communicating a strong Employee Value Proposition (EVP) will enable you to hire new agents who are already aligned with your values, and who are excited about what you do.

 Over the long term, though, it’s important that your employer brand experience doesn’t end at the point your new contact centre agent joins the team.
-If the expectations you’ve set during the recruitment process aren’t reinforced on the job, your team could become disillusioned and this could contribute to higher attrition rates.
+If the expectations you’ve set during the recruitment process aren’t reinforced on the job, your team could become disillusioned, and this could contribute to higher attrition rates.
 Continuing to make your company values a central part of your team’s working lives will ensure they retain a sense of purpose in their work, making them more likely to see your company as a long-term career option.

-At greenbean, our Recruitment Process Outsourcing (RPO) approach can help you manage recruitment demand and fill roles faster, optimising your processes so you can spend more time developing your team to keep their motivation levels high.
+Our solutions can help you manage recruitment demand and fill roles faster, optimising your processes so you can spend more time developing your team to keep their motivation levels high.